Questions and answers

 What is decision change?

 Decision change is the design of a procedure to decide on system change.
-We coined the term 'decision change' and thought that it should have this particular meaning to contrast it with system change.
+We prefer the term 'decision change' to 'decision-making change' to contrast it with 'system change'.

 Who are these experts in decision-making?